ttanner44/PasswordGenerator/README.md

 # 03 JavaScript: Password Generator

-Created an application that generates a random password based on user-selected criteria.
+For homework assignment #3, I created an application that generates a random password based on user-selected criteria.
 This app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
 It also features a clean and polished user interface and responsive design, ensuring it adapts to multiple screen sizes.

 ## User Story
 ```